 I was terrified.
 Hanging out a shingle and hoping for clients is not for the faint of heart.
 Fortunately, shortly after establishing my business in 2007, social media began to emerge as an inexpensive and easy way to reach millions of prospective clients.
 The first social tool I used was a blog.
 I just happened to hear a story about blogging on NPR and thought I would give it a try.
 Then came Facebook, then Twitter, and then, thankfully, my business began to grow.
 And during that time, I realized I had discovered something really powerful.
 Ten years later, I’ve been fortunate enough to assist hundreds of business owners to leverage the power of digital media.
 Pretty incredible!

-Along with running the day-to-day operations of Holley Creative, I own and operate Revolution Gray, a beauty brand that caters to women over 50.
-I started Revolution Gray in 2007 and successfully grew the brand from a single blog post to a global multi-channel network currently supported by thousands of online enthusiasts.
+Along with running the day-to-day operations of Holley Creative, I own and operate two online brands.
+Revolution Gray, a beauty brand that caters to women over 50 began in 2007 and successfully grew from a single blog post to a global multi-channel network currently supported by thousands of online enthusiasts.
 The website currently receives regular mentions from national media outlets such as USA Today, The Huffington Post, AARP After 50 and Daily Finance.
-I leverage my experience with growing Revolution Gray to help other niche businesses grow online.
-Have a business idea that targets an unmet need?
-Let’s be sure to talk!
+Good Keto Finds is my newest brand that experienced a 1000% audience growth during the first month of launch.
+I got skills! 🙂

 I am a well-seasoned, wise, and tech-savvy gal.